Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 4. Subtract the amount of inventory purchased from the number above to calculate the value of beginning inventory.

-If you’re going to use the beginning inventory formula to manually calculate this value, it’s important that you double-check your math.
+If you’re going to use the beginning inventory formula to manually calculate this value, it’s important that you double-check your maths.
 Using an incorrect number for beginning inventory can create a domino effect of miscalculations and mislead future decisions.
 To ensure accuracy, you may want to consider using a beginning inventory calculator.

 Beginning inventory calculation example